A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: A hierarchical model of shock acceleration

 Since most galaxies emitting cosmic rays are contained within the large-scale filamentary structure, escaping cosmic rays above 1\,PV need only travel a few megaparsecs to reach an accretion shock, likely a filament shock, which is the most abundant type of accretion shock by surface area.
 While diffusing in magnetic turbulence below 10\,nG at resonant scales, these cosmic rays can reach these shocks within a few billion years.
 Filament shocks, in turn, can accelerate petavolt cosmic rays up to 100--1000\,PV over similar timescales.
 These exavolt cosmic rays then escape those shocks and may eventually reach cluster accretion shocks, which can continue the acceleration to the highest rigidity, about 2--9\,EV, which corresponds to 52--230\,EeV for iron nuclei, depending on the properties of the cluster.
 Alternatively, cluster accretion shocks can accelerate particles directly from the lower-energy population of cosmic rays escaping galaxies nearby and within the cluster.

-One major consequence of the accretion shock model is that if our Galaxy resides within a filamentary or sheet-like shock structure, the observed cosmic ray spectrum will exhibit a hardening in rigidity at the transition between the downstream flux from filamentary shocks and the upstream flux from cluster shocks \citep{2014PhDT.......656S}.
-Since only the highest-rigidity particles can escape a shock, the upstream flux will be very hard, potentially with a rigidity spectrum $R^{-\gamma}$ with spectral index $\gamma \lesssim 1$.
-In contrast, the downstream flux is expected to be softer, with $\gamma > 2$.
-This difference between the downstream and upstream spectra results in two separate components of extragalactic cosmic rays, which align well with the latest best-fit models of the Pierre Auger Collaboration \citep{2023JCAP...05..024A}.
+One major consequence of the accretion shock model is that if our Galaxy resides within a filamentary or sheet-like shock structure, the observed cosmic ray spectrum will exhibit a transition from a soft to a hard spectral index as the flux changes from predominantly downstream emission from local filament shocks to upstream emission from more distant cluster shocks \citep{2014PhDT.......656S}.
+The local filamentary structure in which the Local Group is contained acts as a reservoir for the downstream cosmic rays accelerated by the filament shocks.
+These cosmic rays escape into the surrounding voids in a rigidity-dependent way, which steepens the spectral index below the ankle by $\delta_{\rm leak} \simeq 0.3\!-\!0.6$.
+In addition, large accretion shocks exhibit spatial and temporal variations in $u_1$ and $B$, producing a spread in rigidity cutoffs that likely follow a rigidity dependence $R_{\rm cut}^{-\delta_{\rm source}}$.
+If $\delta_{\rm source} \simeq 0.5\!-\!0.8$, then the combined softening of these two effects yields a spectral index $s_{\rm obs} \approx s + \delta_{\rm leak} + \delta_{\rm source} \approx 3.3$, consistent with the observed spectrum below the ankle.

+The hardening at the ankle marks the transition to UHECRs that have escaped from strong cluster shocks, which do not exhibit the spectral softening seen in the downstream flux of the filaments.
+Although cluster shocks have a range of rigidity cutoffs, the observed flux above the ankle is dominated by the most massive and luminous clusters, whose cutoffs approach the limits imposed by energy losses.
+Above the ankle, the observed spectral index is closer to the source value of $s \simeq 2.2$.
+This natural division between the softer flux from local filaments and the harder flux from clusters yields two distinct components of extragalactic cosmic rays.

 We expect this spectral transition to occur around the maximum rigidity for filament shocks.
-From the timescales shown in Figure~\ref{fig:loss_accel_v_rig}, protons and helium reach a maximum rigidity of about 1–3\,EV, depending on the shock conditions.
-Below the spectral transition---around 5\,EeV, where the Pierre Auger Observatory (PAO) observes the ‘ankle’---we propose that the cosmic ray spectrum is dominated by protons and helium coming downstream from filamentary shocks surrounding the Local Group or Local Sheet.
+From the timescales shown in Figure~\ref{fig:loss_accel_v_rig}, protons and helium reach a maximum rigidity of about 1–3\,EV at filament shocks, depending on the shock conditions.
+Below the spectral transition---around 5\,EeV, where Auger observes the ‘ankle’---we propose that the spectrum is dominated by protons and helium accelerated and advected downstream from filamentary shocks surrounding the Local Group or Local Sheet.
+Above the spectral transition, the hard cluster-shock spectrum with a super-exponential cutoff explains the rapid increase in average mass due to the rigidity break around 2–4\,EV for medium and heavy nuclei.

-\citet{2023JCAP...05..024A} include either a `Galactic' component of pure nitrogen in Scenario\,1 or a low-energy (LE) mixed composition component in Scenario\,2.
-The Galactic component in Scenario\,1 is modeled as pure nitrogen with a rigidity cutoff of 300\,PV, which is unlikely given the current understanding of Galactic cosmic ray sources and confinement.
-Instead, the medium-mass nuclei from filamentary shocks provide a more plausible explanation for the mixed composition in the Galactic component of Scenario\,1 or the LE component of Scenario\,2.